What are Revenue Streams?

+What are Revenue Streams?**

 	2. Performance prediction differs between different revenue streams

 	Out of the four revenue streams discussed, recurring revenue is the most predictable income to a business because it is expected that the cash inflow remains consistent with a stable customer base.
 In contrast, transaction-based and service revenues tend to fluctuate with customer demand and are more difficult to foresee.
 Seasonality is also often a major factor contributing to the variability in sales of goods and service.

 	Project revenue is the most volatile and risky revenue stream out of the four because it is largely contingent on customer relationships.
-Therefore, businesses would need to invest a considerable amount of time in managing their relationships to maintain this revenue source.
+Therefore, businesses need to invest a considerable amount of time in managing their relationships to maintain this revenue source.

-Understanding the revenue stream allows a financial analyst to realize the pattern of cash inflows, and therefore be able to quickly observe unusual movement or changes in revenue trend, and identify the causes.
+	Understanding the revenue stream enables a financial analyst to realize the pattern of cash inflows, and therefore be able to quickly observe unusual movement or changes in revenue trend, and identify the causes.
 This is when an analyst performs financial analysis and provides a meaningful explanation for variances.

 	3. Different forecasting models are needed for different revenue models